chedongchan/AiCore_Milestones/TasksDocumentation.md

     # Checks the guessed letter against the word currently assinged.
     # Returns output messages depending on successful or unsuccessful guess.
     # Calls record function, which populates a string to indicate how many lives are left and a history of previous guesses.

     def check_guess(self,guess):
         x = True
         word = self.word.lower()
         self.list_of_guesses.append(guess)
         while x==True:

+            # Task 3: Define what happens if the letter is in the word.
             if  guess in word:
                 print("Good guess '{}' is in the word.".format(guess))
                 self.new_list()
                 x = False

+            # Task 4: Define what happens if the letter is.
             else:
                 self.num_lives -=1
                 print("Sorry, '{}' is not in the word.
 Try again".format(guess))
                 x = False

         print(self.word_guessed)
         self.record()

     # Prints a message to indicate to the user what guesses have been tried before, and how many lives are left.

     def record(self):
         print("These are your guesses so far: {}".format(self.list_of_guesses), "You have {} guesses left.".format(self.num_lives))

     # Upon correct guess, the hidden letters that match the guessed letter will be revealed from the word

     def new_list(self):